Membership Update: Your Questions Answered

 You say you are supporting grassroots archery.
 We are a small club with quite high expenses who may well lose members because of this swinging increase.
 How do you justify doing this to your grassroots membership?

-County and region payments: are members going to pay their own region and county, do clubs have to sort this out for
+County and region payments: Are members going to pay their own region and county, do clubs have to sort this out for

 each individual each time or will it be a once a year payment?